 It was one of those sticky, hot NYC days, so I cooled off with a Strawberry Coconut Paleta.
 It was so good that I couldn’t wait to return home and create my own version!

 My favorite part of these Strawberry Coconut Paletas are the berry slices decorating the outside of the popsicles.
-Those strawberries sure do add a beautiful (not to mention delicious) touch to these pops.
+The strawberries add a beautiful (not to mention delicious) touch to these pops.